 Similar to the way we trained the model, the algorithm itself would output more than one result.
 A story about Covid-19 and its impact on the economy wouldn’t need to be placed in either public health or economy and business; instead, the story could be 65% economy and 35% public health.

 It’s also important to point out that a subject and a story are two different things.
-The entirety of a newscast can have tons of subjects identified, but to be able to recognize one cohesive story from another is quite different.
-Our data scientists used a methodology that compared subject classification of each scene to both the scene before it and after it, in order to identify if it was likely part of the same story.
+The entirety of a newscast can have tons of subjects identified, but recognizing one cohesive story from another is quite different.
+Our data scientists used a methodology that compared subject classification of each scene to the scenes both before and after it, which correctly identified if it was part of the same story.